-Proximal articular outermost layer of the ankle joint is composed by the articular facets of the:
+Proximal articular outermost layer of the ankle joint is made by the articular facets of the:

 - Lower end of tibia consisting of its medial malleolus.